 Chevron invests millions of pounds in technology, innovation and research and development in the U.K., helping create and unlock a host of growth opportunities for the future.
-Our continued investment supports the economic health of the United Kingdom through job creation, tax revenues, investments in the U.K. supply chain, research and development, and the purchase of local goods and services.
+Our continued investment supports the economic health of the U.K. through job creation, tax revenues, investments in the U.K. supply chain, research and development and the purchase of local goods and services.

 Success depends on sustained collaboration across business segments and time zones.
-We are leveraging the ingenuity of our employees, suppliers and research partners to develop technologies that will help us meet energy needs and support economic growth around the world.
+We are leveraging the ingenuity of our employees, suppliers and research partners to test and develop innovative new technologies that will help us meet energy needs and support economic growth around the world.

 at the centre of technology